-Cannabis is a human rights issue – has the reform movement forgotten?
+Cannabis is a human rights issue.
+Has the reform movement forgotten?

 Guy’s success followed on the back of years of dedicated lobbying by Clare Hodges of the Alliance for Cannabis Therapeutics, which had established a UK branch in 1992, and had eventually fought its way to two meetings with the Department of Health and the Home Office.
-Diagnosed with MS at 26, Hodges had teamed up with MS specialist Dr. William Notcutt to persuade the Home Office to work with Dr. Guy.
-Interestingly, it was ministers at the Home Office who had instigated a key meeting between Guy and Hortapharm, an Amsterdam based outfit that was working with intensive modern breeding techniques to create medicinal cannabis plants.
-Hortapharm had been started in the ’70s by American ex-pats Rob Clarke and David Watson – the latter widely believed by cannabis aficionados to be the legendary ‘Skunkman’, said to have first brought the hybrid Skunk strain into being in the deserts outside San Diego, California in the ’70s.
-Yet in sending their emissaries on a trip to the ‘Dam the ministers had a clear strategy, as Mills explains in Cannabis Nation:
+Diagnosed with MS at 26, Hodges had teamed up with MS specialist Dr. William Notcutt to persuade the Home Office to work with Guy.
+The Home Office then instigated a key meeting between Guy and Hortapharm, an Amsterdam based outfit that was working with intensive modern breeding techniques to create medicinal cannabis plants.
+Hortapharm had been started in the ’70s by American ex-pats Rob Clarke and David Watson – the latter widely believed by cannabis aficionados to be the legendary ‘Skunkman’, who’s said to have brought Skunk into being in the deserts outside San Diego, California in the ’70s.
+In sending their emissaries on a trip to the ‘Dam the Home Office had a clear strategy, as James Mills explains in Cannabis Nation:

-“Scientists such as Roger Pertwee and [William] Notcutt who had been working with cannabis since the 1980s recall that this sudden receptiveness of the Home Office to licensing experiments with cannabis medicines was quite deliberate.
+“Scientists such as Roger Pertwee and Notcutt who had been working with cannabis since the 1980s recall that this sudden receptiveness of the Home Office to licensing experiments with cannabis medicines was quite deliberate.
 Officials such as MacFarlane at the Home Office were increasingly troubled by the medical consumers’ lobby and the sympathetic headlines that they generated, not least of all because the legalise cannabis campaigners showed signs of trying to co-opt them for their more general purposes.
 As such, the bureaucrats could see the merit of encouraging controlled scientific trials with the drug as by demonstrating that they were committed to establishing the efficacy and safety of cannabis medicines they hoped to clearly mark out the medical potential of the drug as a separate issue from those related to recreational consumption.”

 Fielding a question on Al Jazeera in 2011, David Cameron can be seen holding this same line: in the light of accumulating evidence of cannabis’s powerful anti-tumour properties, asks the questioner, when will members of the public be granted the freedom to use cannabis to treat cancer?
 That, says Cameron, is “a matter for science and medical authorities to determine.”
 Scientific authority carries great weight and can be a powerful means of diminishing and excluding the voice of the general public.
 As Mills writes, the medical cannabis movement “perfectly suited the Home Office agenda of separating out the medical from the recreational uses of cannabis as in this scenario the cultures of consumption would be entirely divorced from one another; the tablet or spray would be distinct from the joint or hash-chocolate.”